oextBuild/Build2017/contentcontrol.md

 # ContentControl object (JavaScript API for Word)

 Represents a content control.
 Content controls are bounded and potentially labeled regions in a document that serve as containers for specific types of content.
 Individual content controls may contain contents such as images, tables, or paragraphs of formatted text.
 Currently, only rich text content controls are supported.
 Hello World!!!
+Add more content!!!!!

 _Applies to: Word 2016, Word for iPad_